8th Grade Reading/Language Arts Classroom Procedures

 Objective: learn required curriculum for 8th grade Reading/Language Arts

-Supplies: 2 folders, 1 (1 subject) spiral (These items may be kept in my classroom.)
+Supplies: 2 folders, 1 (1 subject) spiral (These items may be kept in my classroom and will be necessary for use every day.)

 Upon entering the classroom

-Enter in a mature manner, put your cell phone in the caddie, check the board for instruction, prepare your materials for class, and turn in/pick up make-up work if you were absent.
+Enter in a mature manner, check the board for instruction, prepare your materials for class, and turn in/pick up make-up work if you were absent.

 Take responsibility for your own learning.